-Choosing a baking pan isn’t a decision to take lightly as bakeware plays an important role in the outcome of each product.
-Even if a recipe is followed to the letter, using the incorrect baking pan could affect how the food cooks, whether or not it browns as desired, the shape and size of the food, the texture, and so on.
+Choosing from all the types of cake pans available isn’t easy as the bakeware you choose plays an important role in the outcome of each product you cook.
+Even if a recipe is followed to the letter, using the wrong baking pan can affect how the food cooks, whether or not it browns as you expect, the shape and size of the food, and the texture.
 When making cakes, for example, bakers often see better results using one type of pan, but may find baking breads more successful using another.
-The choice should largely be based upon
+The choice is largely based upon

 - specific ingredients